All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Finerenone MR antagonism 18-23% 25-35% reduction Yes (modest)

-The emerging treatment paradigm for diabetic kidney disease involves layering these therapies for maximal benefit.
+The emerging treatment approach for diabetic kidney disease involves layering these therapies for maximal benefit.
 A patient might receive an ACE inhibitor or ARB as the foundation, add an SGLT2 inhibitor, and then add semaglutide or finerenone (or both) for additional protection.
 The FLOW trial provides the evidence base supporting semaglutide's role in this multi-drug approach.

 Research Gaps and Future Directions